Skip to main content

 • Always pay your contractors promptly.
 Sometimes, you will have a dispute with a contractor over bad work.
 Don’t pay them until that dispute is resolved.
 In all other cases, pay them by the due dates outlined in your contract.
 It will foster good relationships and make them more likely to work with you again in the future.

 • Source your materials like a business.
 This is a repeat from the budget section, but it saves more money than everything else combined.
-Your church, as long as it is a 501c(3) corporation, is just as much of a business as the big home improvement store you currently shop at.
+Your church, as long as it is a 501c(3) corporation, operates in many similar ways as the big home improvement store you currently shop at.
+They have a business plan - and you'd benefit from a church business plan, too.
 They have suppliers, and you can too.
 Don’t pay the retail markup prices.
 Take advantage of your business status, plus the suppliers still have to honor tax-exempt cards, too.

 Church Project Management Software